How Much is a Krugerrand Gold Coin Worth?

 The Krugerrand is a gold-copper alloy.
 It is a 22-carat gold coin, which means it’s 22 parts gold and two parts copper, or 91.67% gold and 8.33% copper.
 The coin’s value was entirely based on the gold content when first minted.
 If the gold prices changed, the value of the Krugerrand shifted too.

-Over a period, that changed with the Krugerrand becoming popular and more sought-after.
-Currently, the value of a Krugerrand is determined by its gold content and the premium value attached atop that.
+That changed as the Krugerrand became more popular and sought-after.
+Currently, the value of a Krugerrand is determined by its gold content and the premium value attached to that.

 In the market today (February 1, 2022), the price is $1,832.75 for the one-ounce coin.
 On December 31, 2021, Krugerrand’s closing price was $1,851.75.
 The value usually goes up and down 1 to 2% during a given 30-day period.
 The prices of the 0.5-, 0.25-, and 0.10-troy ounce coins are $827.50, $413.75, and $165.50, respectively.